SUSE/doc-sle/.github/PULL_REQUEST_TEMPLATE.md

 *Is a Doc Update section necessary and has it been created?*

-- [ ] Minor edit without associated FATE/Bugzilla (no Doc Update required)
+- [ ] Minor edit without associated FATE/Bugzilla: no Doc Update required
 - [ ] All other edits: Doc Update section has been added, in a separate commit

 *Are backports required?*